US layoffs remain elevated as 803,000 seek jobless aid - The Boston Globe

 Millions more jobless Americans are now collecting checks under two federal programs that were created in March to ease the economic pain inflicted by the pandemic.
 Those programs had been set to expire the day after Christmas.
 On Monday, Congress agreed to extend them as part of a $900 billion pandemic rescue package.

-On Tuesday night, though, President Donald Trump suddenly raised doubts about that aid and other federal money by attacking Congress’ rescue package as inadequate and suggesting that he might not sign it into law.
+On Tuesday night, though, President Trump suddenly raised doubts about that aid and other federal money by attacking Congress’s rescue package as inadequate and suggesting he might not sign it into law.

 Advertisement